-Much of the PP market has a monomer-based contract that follows the monthly PGP price, which settled up by 5 cents/lb at 70.00 cents/lb for August.
+Much of the PP market has a monomer-based contract that follows the monthly polymer-grade propylene (PGP) price.
+PGP prices settled up by 5 cents/lb to 72.500 cents/lb.

 Major North American PP producers include LyondellBasell, ExxonMobil, INEOS, Total, Formosa Plastics, Braskem Americas, Pinnacle Polymers, Phillips 66 and Flint Hills Resources.